climatepolicyradar/tech-blog/README.md

 ## Creating a kind blogging culture

 - If you worked with other people on this, are they recognised and acknowledged?
-- Have you run it by Henry and Tam for a quick sense check?
+- Have you run it by Henry for a quick sense check?
 - Are you inviting comment and collaboration?
 - Is there a call to action?